Dani Olmo: RB Leipzig

+Return to Barcelona

+On 9 August 2024, Olmo returned to his youth career club Barcelona, signing a six-year contract in a deal reportedly worth in the region of €60 million.

+On 27 August 2024, after missing the games against Valencia and Athletic Bilbao as he was unable to be registered due to salary-cap issues, Olmo made his debut.
+He came off the bench to replace Ferran Torres against Rayo Vallecano in the second half and scored the winning goal in the 82nd minute, giving his club a 1–2 away win.
+On 3 November, after returning from injury, Olmo scored his fourth and fifth goals in five games for Barcelona in a 3–1 win against Espanyol.
+On 26 November, he scored his first UEFA Champions League goal for Barcelona in a 3–0 victory over Brest.
+Due to Barcelona’s failure to register him and teammate Pau Víctor in time for 2025, Olmo had the option of becoming a free agent and could negotiate with any club.
+Subsequently, Consejo Superior de Deportes approved the registration of Olmo and Pau Víctor on 8 January 2025, meaning that both players could play for the club in La Liga, UEFA Champions League, Copa del Rey and the eventual Supercopa de España final against Real Madrid.

 International career

 Youth teams

 Olmo was part of the Spanish squad at the 2015 European Under-17 Championship in Bulgaria; he netted in the penalty shoot-out as they were eliminated by Germany in the quarter-finals, but then had his attempt saved by Will Huffer as Spain lost to England by the same means in a play-off for that year's World Cup for the category.
-Towards the end of 2017, Dinamo Zagreb director Tomislav Svetina said that the club was doing all it could to get the teenager Croatian citizenship.
-Olmo himself showed a desire to switch to Croatia at the international level.
+Towards the end of 2017, Dinamo Zagreb director Tomislav Svetina said that the club was doing all it could to get the teenager Croatian citizenship as Olmo himself showed a desire to switch to Croatia at the international level.
 However, in October 2018, he made his debut for the Spain U21 side.

 Olmo was part of Spain's squad that won the 2019 UEFA European Under-21 Championship in Italy and San Marino, playing four matches, assisting one goal and scoring three, including one in the final which caused him to be named Man of the Match.